HardCarryClub/bald-man-bot/README.md

 - [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) VSCode extensions

 ### Setting Up
-The dev container, either locally or in Codespaces, should take care of install Bun as well as all the recommended extensions to make development easier for you which includes:
+The dev container, either locally or in Codespaces, should take care of installing Bun as well as all the recommended extensions to make development easier for you which includes:
 - SQLite viewer so you can double click `db.sqlite` and view the database
 - Copilot (if you use it)
-- Biome for automatic formatting
+- Biome for automatic formatting and linting
 - as well as some icons, spell check, and inline error viewing

-It should also run a setup script that takes care of your `.env` placeholders and ensures everything is ready to go.
-If you can't run the setup script run the following for basic install:
+It should also run a setup script that takes care of creating a `.env` file and installing dependencies.
+If you need to run the setup manually, or if the setup script fails, run the following for a basic install:
 ```sh
 bun install && bun run lefthook install
 ```

-If you notice any issues or after you re-fetch the source code you should always run:
+If you notice any issues or after you pull down new changes, you should always run:
 ```sh
 bun install
 ```